Freshspective

 [email protected]

-Forecast: Some surplus fruit being offered at USA shipping points by large Grower Shippers at this time.
-Market is higher vs last week.
+• Forecast: Some surplus fruit is being offered at USA shipping points by large grower/shippers at this time.
+Market is stable versus last week.

 Strawberries